Full course description

-This course focuses on the factors that affect how employees perform in their work environment.
+This course focuses on the factors that affect employee performance in their work environment.
 Students will study topics belonging to three related themes.
-The first theme covers effort regulation, motivation and includes the setting and achievement of goals as the influential aspects of performance motivation.
+The first theme covers effort regulation, motivation and includes the setting and achievement of Intended Learning Outcomes as the influential aspects of performance motivation.
 The second theme concerns the often neglected difference between static and dynamic performance and the effect of potential and actual interruptions on the work flow.
-The third theme covers risk perception in the context of safety issues, and the construct climate.
+The third theme covers citizenships and counterproductive behaviour in the workplace, and the construct of climate.
 Students will develop an understanding of these three themes with a focus on the underlying models and theories, and the employed methodologies and measurement instruments.

 The corresponding practical for this course is: The Future of Work - Part 2